Modern Languages

 Another area within Modern Languages is interpretation and translation.
 Interpreters and translators facilitate communication between individuals who speak different languages by converting one language into another, either orally or in writing.
 They work in various settings, including business, health care, legal, and governmental organizations.

-There are also linguistics and language research careers, where professionals study the structure, history, and use of different languages.
+There are also linguistics and language research careers, where professionals study different languages' structure, history, and use.
 They may analyze the development of languages over time, the relationships between other languages, and the factors that influence how people speak and use language.
 This research can be applied to education, technology, and law.

 In conclusion, Modern Languages encompass various careers involving language and culture.
 Whether teaching, interpreting, translating, or conducting research, professionals in this field are essential in facilitating communication and understanding between individuals and cultures.